hhandika/myte/README.md

 cargo build --release
 ```

 Your executable will be available at `/target/release/myte`.
-Copy it the folder that is registered in your environmental variable.
+Copy it the folder that is registered in your PATH variable.

 __Notes__: The program may failed to run in outdated HPC OS due to GLIBC errors.
 The solution is to compile it to fully static binary using `musl` compiler.
 See instruction [here](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html).
 Then, to build the binary `cargo build --release --target x86_64-unknown-linux-musl